Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 4360.
 Physics Cognition and Pedagogy II.

-This course addresses historical, philosophical, and cognitive perspectives on the learning, teaching, and discovery of physics, including results from contemporary research on learning.
+This course examines historical, philosophical, and cognitive perspectives on the learning, teaching, and discovery of physics, including results from contemporary research on learning, especially those studies that investigate the learning of physics specifically.
+Students examine pedagogical issues across various topics in introductory physics, including force, work, energy, linear and angular momentum, electrostatics and electric circuits, heat and temperature, light, sound, and modern physics.
+Students analyze pedagogical resources including animations, simulations, explanatory videos, curriculum frameworks and commonly used assessment tools.
 It is recommended for students pursuing teacher certification.
 Prerequisite: PHYS 3210 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.